Analysis: Mossad shows its capabilities – but there is no smoking gun

 The most important message – to the public in Israel, to Iran and to the entire world – that emerged from the dramatic, almost theatrical, presentation was that the Israeli Mossad has extraordinary operational capabilities.

-Seizing control of the Iranian nuclear archives in Tehran and bringing half a tonne of secret documents to Israel was an impressive feat that any spy agency would have been proud of.
+Seizing control of the Iranian nuclear archives in Tehran, as it claims to have done, and bringing half a tonne of secret documents to Israel was an impressive feat that any spy agency would have been proud of.

 James Bond films